veiga91/mikata/README.md

 ```
 MIKATA (Japanese)

-Noun. 味 み 方 かた • (mikata) a friend. a supporter. an ally.
+Noun. 味方 • (mikata) a friend. a supporter. an ally.
 ```

 Manage and organize your pet's vaccines, docs, and schedules